ArmoredTurtle/AFC-Klipper-Add-On/README.md

   2) Moonraker
   3) WebUI (Mainsail or Fluidd)

-To install this plugin, you can use the following commands:
+To install this plugin, you can use the following commands from the users home directory:

 ```bash
 wget -O - https://raw.githubusercontent.com/ArmoredTurtle/AFC-Klipper-Add-On/main/install-afc.sh | bash